barchart/push-notifications-public/packages/sdk-js/docs/content/quick_start.md

 ## Send a Push Notification

-The SDK does not support sending push notifications.
-Please use the API [directly](/content/api_reference).
+The current version of SDK does not support sending push notifications.
+The next version of the SDK will include this capability.
+For now, please use the API [directly](/content/api_reference) to send a push notification.

 ## Sample Scripts

 Two sample scripts were built with the SDK.
-Reviewing it may provide some insight into SDK features and usage.
+These scripts connect to the _stage_ environment, register a device, and then unregister the device.
+Reviewing the scripts may provide some insight into SDK features and usage.

 ### Node.js

-Simple Node.js scripts connects to the _stage_ environment, register a device, and then unregister it.

 Assuming you have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Node.js](https://nodejs.org/en/download/) installed, run the following: